aws-samples/dcv-samples/cdk/dcv-access-console/README.md

-# NICE DCV Access Console Deployment
+# Amazon DCV Access Console Deployment

-Accelerate [NICE DCV Access Console](https://docs.aws.amazon.com/dcv/latest/access-console/what-is-access-console.html) deployments with the AWS Cloud Development Kit (AWS CDK).
+Accelerate [Amazon DCV Access Console](https://docs.aws.amazon.com/dcv/latest/access-console/what-is-access-console.html) deployments with the AWS Cloud Development Kit (AWS CDK).
 This CDK will create a single Amazon Elastic Compute Cloud (Amazon EC2) instance to host all of the required DCV Access Console components.

 ## Overview
 The architecture diagram below depicts the resources that this solution will deploy into your account.
 This CDK will only deploy the DCV Access Console.
 An existing DCV Session Manager environment is required.
 The DCV Connection Gateway in the diagram is optional.